Order batching using an approximation for the distance travelled by pickers: Basic formulation

-So here, even though we have a distance approximation solution value equal to the optimal routing value, the distance approximation solution does not correspond to a trolley route.
-Essentially our formulation batches orders together for allocation to trolleys, as influenced by our distance approximation, but leaves the route to be adopted by each trolley to be decided later.
+\emph{\textbf{Essentially our formulation batches orders together for allocation to trolleys, as influenced by our distance approximation, but leaves the route to be adopted by each trolley to be decided later.}}

 Previous work, \cite{valle2017}, has indicated that it is now computationally feasible to optimally route an individual trolley for relatively large problems.
 Once order batching has been decided therefore we optimally route each individual trolley using~\cite{valle2017}, which uses an arc based formulation dealing with traversals of both aisle edges and cross-aisle edges and explicitly decides a trolley route.
 The optimal route (for a given trolley) is decided using a branch-and-cut approach~\citep{padberg1987, padberg1991} to eliminate subtours and ensure route connectivity.
 For further details as to this approach see~\cite{valle2017}.